gyrogrid/networkpong/README.md

 Configuration/Installation
 ===========================
-There are three files, one Server.py and two client files (Client1.py & Client2.py).
+There are three files, one server (Game.py) and two client files (Client1.py & Client2.py).
 The files are configured to work on 'localhost' by default.

 If you want to play on different computers, find the following line in the client files: